cau-riken/zaviewer/README.md

 An optional resource containing hierarchical organization of brain regions may be provided to ZAViewer, which will then be able to :

 * dynamically show the long name of the hovered region,
-* display in a treeview widget the  of all brain regions to allow naviagation and selection.
+* display in a treeview widget all brain regions to allow navigation and selection.

 A default version of the resource (for Marmoset brain) is shipped with the script and is copied in the output folder when the script is executed.
 Therefore, if you wish to use your own version of the resource, just overwrite the one provided, or alternatively update the configuration file generated in the ouput folder (check configuration details [here](#descriptors-when-not-using-a-backend)).